MohamedGouda/Notes-Back-End-NodejsApplication/README.md

             "craetedBy":"Me"
           }

-    - - http://localhost:3000/api/notes/delete and send the id in the body as a JSON Object {"id":001}
+    - - http://localhost:3000/api/notes/delete/002  002 is the id of the note that will be deleted